 CRM services.
 We provide CRM services to help retailers on the JDDJ platform interact with their current and potential consumers.
 Through our "Membership Pass" program, we help a retailer establish an online membership program or link its existing offline membership program with online consumers to create an omni-channel membership program.
 Based on such program, we enable the retailer to digitize its customer base.
-Furthermore, we have built in CRM tools in our "Pan'gu Marketing" system, which allow retailers to send promotional push notifications and text messages.
-Through such CRM tools, we empower retailers to target and communicate with their members and potential consumers for effective marketing.
-As of December 31, 2019, our CRM tools embedded in "Pan'gu Marketing" system have been adopted by 148 retailers covering more than 20,000 stores.
+Together with our CRM tools built on consumer profiles, such as the "Pan'gu Marketing" system which allows retailers to send promotional push notifications and text messages, we empower retailers to target and communicate with their members and potential consumers for effective marketing.
+As of October 31, 2019, our CRM tools have been adopted by 135 retailers covering more than 18,000 stores.